raagnair/jbelt/README.md

 ```

 **Collections**
+## fold
-**fold** -- Given a collection of `In`, a base object of `Out`, and a function `(Out, In) -> Out`, runs a fold operation to output the `Out` reduction.
+Given a collection of `In`, a base object of `Out`, and a function `(Out, In) -> Out`, runs a fold operation to output the `Out` reduction.
 While this can be achieved using `.reduce` in the Stream API, that API requires the invoker to deal with the parallel case, meaning the user must pass in a function that defines how to combine one `Out` with another `Out` in the event that the reduction is taking place on a parallel stream.
 This library provides a simple linear version.

 Before:
 ```java